Daisies

 2pm

-Widely considered a breakthrough in feminist filmmaking, this whirlwind Czechoslovak classic is screening at the Institute of Modern Art to complement current exhibition Confronting Femininity, curated by Sal Edwards and Robert Leonard.
+Daisies (1966)—by Czechoslovakian new wave filmmaker Vera Chytilová—was a breakthrough in feminist filmmaking.
+It’s screening at the Institute of Modern Art to complement our current exhibition Confronting Femininity, curated by Sal Edwards and Robert Leonard.

 Duration: 74 minutes

 Vera Chytilová 'Daisies' 1966.
-Courtesy of Czech Film Archive.
+Courtesy Czech Film Archive.

 The Institute of Modern Art acknowledges the traditional custodians of the land upon which the IMA now stands, the Jagera, Yuggera, Yugarapul, and Turrbal people.
 We offer our respect to Aboriginal and Torres Strait Islander people as the first artists of this country.
 In the spirit of allyship, the IMA will continue to work with First Nations people to celebrate, support, and present their immense past, present, and future contribution to artistic practice and cultural expression.